shixiao/cs426-spring2023-labs/lab1/lab1.md

 With subscribed-to user IDs, make another call to the `UserService` to find *their* `LikedVideos`.
 Be sure to handle errors from `GetUser` correctly, just as you did in **A2** for `Dial`.

 **Discussion**: What networking/system calls do you think will be used under the hood when you call `GetUser()`?
 What cases do you think this call / these calls can return an error?
 You may find the slides from Lecture 3 helpful.
 Could `GetUser` return errors in cases where the network calls succeed?
-Include your responses under a heading **A3** in `discussions.txt`.
+Include your responses under a heading **A3** in `discussions.md`.

 **ExtraCredit1**: How are these errors detected?
-Include your responses under a heading `ExtraCredit1` in `discussions.txt`.
+Include your responses under a heading `ExtraCredit1` in `discussions.md`.

 #### A4.
 Fetching video data